 2017 could be the year when many of these technologies that have been in startup mode will begin to become reality.
 Artificial intelligence and virtual reality might not be taking over completely, but they are starting to emerge.
 And we are at the point where consumer expectations are rising and influencing how retailers who want to stay on top must interact with their customers.

 One of consumers’ biggest demands is a seamless shopping experience, regardless of whether they are standing in a retailer’s store, sitting at a computer or holding their mobile device.
 That means the technology behind a brand’s physical stores, websites and apps needs to work in perfect sync.

 If the web says an item is in stock at a store, it needs to be there when the customer shows up.
 If something bought online doesn’t work, the customer wants to be able to return it at the store.
 If next-day shipping isn’t soon enough, picking up in-store should be an option.
 If the mobile app says the store is open, it had better be open.

 “Technology isn’t just the 'what' of the future, it’s the 'who' of the future.”

 Answering smarter shoppers

-Retailers must be able to answer consumers’ questions about the products they sell, and one of the ways technology is helping with that is using chat bots.
-These are computer programs that use a form of artificial intelligence to allow the customer to have a human-sounding conversation, either through spoken-word audio or via text.
+Retailers must be able to answer consumers’ questions about the products they sell, and one of the ways technology helps with that is through chat bots.
+These are computer programs that use a form of artificial intelligence to give the customer a human-sounding conversation, either through spoken-word audio or via text.

 TV shopping, a predecessor to online shopping, is being reborn with fully shoppable programs, where everything seen is available for purchase with the click of a mouse or a tap on a touchscreen.
 Similarly, social media is increasingly full of opportunities to buy.